andybala/curiousily.github.com/_posts/2016-12-05-predicting-with-small-data-using-bayes.markdown

 You should try to understand that bottom to top. $y_i$ is what we are trying to ultimately predict.
 It is a categorical distribution.
 Then you move to the next level (up) where the softmax is defined and finally our normally distributed vague prior distributions.

 Now for our model definition.
 It is defined in JAGS.
 Almost directly taken from Kruschke's book.
 So it is a string in R. First, we will standardize our input X for both training and testing data.
-Then, our $y_i$ is defined as categorical distribution (using `dcat`) that depends on our data and vague normally distributed priors.
+Then, our $y_i$ is defined as categorical distribution (using <code>dcat</code>) that depends on our data and vague normally distributed priors.

 We compute $y$ for our training and testing data within our JAGS model.